delftdata/stateflow/README.md

 In each `FunctionDef` we look for all attributes associated with `self`.
 All `self` attributes are extracted and merged, prioritizing typed declarations.
 This approach assumes that __all__ state of a class, is assigned (or defined) at least once somewhere in the functions of the classes.
 2. **Method extraction**
-For each method we extracts its input.
-For method parameters we do not allow _default_ values nor `*args` and `**kwargs`.
 We do not allow `async` function definitions.
+For each method we extracts its input:
+ - For method parameters we do not allow _default_ values nor `*args` and `**kwargs`.
-If a parameter has a call or attribute access, we need the type of the parameter to be defined.
+ - If a parameter has a call or attribute access, we need the type of the parameter to be defined.
+For each method we extracts its output:
+ - If a return annotation is given, each return statement needs to match this annotation in terms of length.
+ - No function calls are allowed in a return statement.
 We also extract if a function is read or write (to state).

 The `__init__` method is a special method that always needs to be declared and we do not allow any function calls there OR parameters of other functions.

 ## TODO
 - [x] Add class and function dependencies (think about when state is necessary, when functions need to be called, etc.)